subbssss/Cold-Chain-Monitoring/README.md

 # Smart IoT-Enabled Cold Chain Monitoring System with Automated Temperature Control and GPS/GSM Tracking

-> An ESP32-based IoT solution for real-time monitoring of temperature-sensitive products including vaccines, pharmaceuticals, blood products, and food items during transportation and storage.
+## Abstract

+The project presents a low-cost IoT-enabled cold chain monitoring system designed to ensure the safe transportation and storage of temperature-sensitive products such as vaccines, pharmaceuticals, blood products, and food items.
+Built around the ESP32 microcontroller, the system continuously monitors temperature and humidity, displays live readings on an OLED display, generates local alerts through LEDs and a buzzer, and provides GSM-based notifications together with GPS tracking whenever temperature excursions occur.
+The solution offers a portable, scalable, and cost-effective approach for improving cold chain visibility, minimizing product spoilage, and enhancing supply chain reliability.

 ---